 International students aiming to grow as professionals can also access many opportunities.
 Discover jobs and internships at world-famous organizations such as Microsoft, Google, Tesla, NASA, and many more.
 You can learn from industry experts and engage in groundbreaking research as you develop practical skills you can leverage to pursue your dream job.

 20. Reach Out to Your Shorelight Advisor

-Shorelight advisors are highly experienced in helping international students like you adjust to life in the US, including providing advice, top tips for international students, and answering questions.
+Shorelight advisors are highly experienced in helping international students like you adjust to life abroad, including providing advice, top tips for international students, and answering questions.

-Your Shorelight advisor is also ready to support you throughout your time in the US.
-From F-1 visa assistance, campus transition programs, academic support, and more, your advisor can provide assistance from researching the right school, sending in your application, succeeding in class, and preparing for an amazing career.
+Your Shorelight advisor is also ready to support you throughout your time abroad.
+From visa assistance, campus transition programs, academic support, and more, your advisor can provide assistance from researching the right school, sending in your application, succeeding in class, and preparing for an amazing career.

-With these top tips for international students in mind, you can get a head start on your journey in the US and thrive at your new university!
+With these top tips for international students in mind, you can get a head start on your journey studying abroad and thrive at your new university!

 Learn how Shorelight can help you pursue your goals >